Philip Boucher-Hayes

 This is an article about an Irish person of note.
 For the similar-sounding French Canadian ice-hockey player, see Philippe Boucher.

 Philip Boucher-Hayes (born 1971) is a journalist at RTÉ.
 He is a news reporter, television and radio presenter.
-As a news reporter, RTÉ has sent Boucher-Hayes to the Kosovo War in 1999, Palestine's second Intifada in 2000, Iran, the 9/11 attacks in New York City and the U.S.'s 2003 invasion of Iraq.
+As a news reporter, RTÉ sent Boucher-Hayes to cover the Kosovo War in 1999, Palestine's second Intifada in 2000, Iran, the 9/11 attacks in New York City and the U.S.'s 2003 invasion of Iraq.

 Early life

 Boucher-Hayes was born in County Kildare.
 His father lived in Leeson Street before moving out west.
 Boucher-Hayes was educated in Newtown School, Waterford, and began his journalism career as a freelance contributor to local newspapers before going on to study History and Politics in University College Dublin (UCD).

 Career

 Early career

 Boucher-Hayes joined RTÉ in 1993.
 He began his career by reporting on RTÉ Radio 1's Five Seven Live and RTÉ 2fm's The Gerry Ryan Show before producing The Gay Byrne Show.
 In 1997 he defected to Today FM precursor Radio Ireland for a midday presenting slot, but rejoined the 5-7 Live reporting team on RTÉ Radio 1 in 1998.
 He was reported in 2006 as being the new presenter of Five Seven Live.